dhach/ansible-role-acme-letsencrypt/README.md

 This role, starting with release 2.0.0, is only guaranteed to be compatible with Ansible >=2.10.

-If you need compatibility with <2.10 (aka "pre-collections), use any release with a 1.x.x. tag.
+If you need compatibility with <2.10 (aka "pre-collections"), use any release with a 1.x.x. tag.

 ## Requirements